jflude/lancaster/README.md

     4 - change queue was overrun

 If the -s option is supplied to READER then it will output storage latency statistics instead of its usual output.
+If the storage has not been "touched" by its writer for ORPHAN-TIMEOUT microseconds (defaulting to 3 seconds), READER will exit with an error.

 The -p option causes the programs to include the specified prefix in error messages, to allow easier identification when running multiple instances.

              ===============================================

-    publisher [-v] [-a ADDRESS:PORT] [-e ENV] [-i DEVICE] [-j|-s] [-l] \
+    publisher [-v] [-a ADVERT-ADDRESS:PORT] [-A ADVERT-PERIOD] \
+              [-e ENVIRONMENT] [-H HEARTBEAT-PERIOD] [-i DEVICE] [-j|-s] [-l] \
-              [-p ERROR PREFIX] [-t TTL] STORAGE-FILE TCP-ADDRESS:PORT \
+              [-O ORPHAN-TIMEOUT] [-p ERROR PREFIX] [-P MAXIMUM-PACKET-AGE] \
+              [-t TTL] STORAGE-FILE TCP-ADDRESS:PORT MULTICAST-ADDRESS:PORT
-              MULTICAST-ADDRESS:PORT HEARTBEAT-PERIOD MAXIMUM-PACKET-AGE

     subscriber [-v] [-j] [-p ERROR PREFIX] [-q CHANGE-QUEUE-CAPACITY] \
-               STORAGE-FILE TCP-ADDRESS:PORT
+               [-T TOUCH-PERIOD] STORAGE-FILE TCP-ADDRESS:PORT

 These are production-ready, generic programs to establish a multicast transport between a process wanting to publish data and one or more processes on multiple hosts wanting to receive it.
 PUBLISHER looks for a storage to read from (such as one created by WRITER).
 It will listen on TCP-ADDRESS:PORT for connections from subscribers.
-When one is made, PUBLISHER will send the subscriber the MULTICAST-ADDRESS:PORT to receive data, and the HEARTBEAT-PERIOD microseconds it should expect to receive heartbeats in the absence of data (PUBLISHER will send separate heartbeats over both the TCP and multicast channels).
-PUBLISHER will attempt to fill a UDP packet with data before sending it, but will send a partial packet if the data in it is more than MAX-PACKET-AGE microseconds old.
+When one is made, PUBLISHER will send the subscriber the MULTICAST-ADDRESS:PORT to receive data, and the HEARTBEAT-PERIOD microseconds (defaulting to one second) it should expect to receive heartbeats in the absence of data (PUBLISHER will send separate heartbeats over both the TCP and multicast channels).
+If a heartbeat is not received in time, PUBLISHER will exit with an error.
+PUBLISHER will attempt to fill a UDP packet with data before sending it, but will send a partial packet if the data in it is older than MAX-PACKET-AGE microseconds (defaulting to 2 milliseconds).
 PUBLISHER will send multicast data over the DEVICE interface rather than the system's default, if the -i option is specified.
 Multicast data will be sent with a TTL other than 1 if the -t option is specified.
 Multicast data will "loopback" (be delivered also on the sending host) if the -l option is specified, which enables testing on a single host.
-PUBLISHER will "advertize" its existence by multicasting its connection and storage details every second, if the -a option is specified.
+If the -a option is specified, PUBLISHER will "advertize" its existence by multicasting its connection and storage details every ADVERT-PERIOD microseconds (defaulting to 3 seconds).
+If the storage has not been recently "touched" by its writer within ORPHAN-TIMEOUT microseconds (defaulting to 3 seconds), PUBLISHER will exit with an error.

 SUBSCRIBER will try to connect to a PUBLISHER at TCP-ADDRESS:PORT, and based on the attributes that PUBLISHER sends it, create a storage similar in structure to PUBLISHER's (except for the change queue capacity, which may be specified for SUBSCRIBER independently, with the -q option).
 Data read by PUBLISHER is multicast to SUBSCRIBER and written to SUBSCRIBER's storage.
+SUBSCRIBER will "touch" the storage every TOUCH-PERIOD microseconds (defaulting to one second).

 Both PUBLISHER and SUBSCRIBER have an -j option which causes their normal output of statistics to be output in JSON format.
 PUBLISHER also has a -s